bwagner77/docs-test/function/testing.md

 ## Best Practices

-- Automated testing.
-Integrate testing in GHES continuous integration pipelines (CI).
 - Use test-oriented development practices.
 - Use a shift-left continuous testing approach and protect against regression.
 - Keep unit tests in a separate project from integration tests.
-- Use Arrange, Act, Assert (AAA) pattern.
 - Name unit tests using the following naming convention: UnitOfWork_Scenario_ExpectedBehavior
+- Use the Arrange, Act, Assert (AAA) pattern.
 - Avoid introducing dependencies into tests by following the [Explicit Dependencies Principle](https://deviq.com/principles/explicit-dependencies-principle) and using dependency injection.
 - Ensure both positive and negative testing scenarios are developed.
+- Integrate testing in the continuous integration pipeline (CI).

 **Positive testing scenarios**: Use valid data to demonstate successful execution.
 Positive testing reinforces the way components should be used in a